pclambert/website/content/software/stcrprep/nonparametriccif.md

                                           last observed exit t =  8.454483

 ```
-In order to show how `stcrprep` expands the data and calculates the probability of censoring weights for those with a competing event, I will list the data of a single individual before and after using `stcrprep'.
+In order to show how `stcrprep` expands the data and calculates the probability of censoring weights for those with a competing event, I will list the data of a single individual before and after using `stcrprep`.
 The listing is for subject 17 (`patid==17`).

 ```stata